skasslatter/Weather-app-Vue/README.md

 <b>Used technologies:</b>

 Vue.js | Javascript | CSS | HTML
 API: weatherbit.io

 <b>Instructions:</b>

-Before running the application, you need to install the dependencies by running the following command: npm install Create a .env file and add your API key for the Weatherbit api: VUE_APP_APIKEY=yourKey
+Before running the application, install the dependencies by running the following command: npm install Create a .env file and add your API key for the Weatherbit api: VUE_APP_APIKEY=yourKey

 To run the application run: npm run serve